 Levan | Peckham Restaurant

-Nicholas Balfe is following up his Salon.
+Nicholas Balfe has followed up his Salon.

-And it’s going to be a cut above your usual.
+And it’s a cut above your usual.

 Nothing cheesy about that.